-As a business owner in the brick and mortar world, you have several specific legal responsibilities that you owe to your clients or customers.
+As a business owner in the brick-and-mortar world, you have several specific legal responsibilities that you owe your clients or customers.

 If you are like a good number of business owners in Southern California, across the United States, or even the rest of the world, you may find yourself in a situation in which a patron of your enterprise alerts you to what the individual contends is an issue with mice or rats at your business.

-We provide you with essential information about what you should do when you are advised of the presence of mice or rats on the premises of your business.
+We provide you with essential information about what you should do when you are advised of the presence of mice or rats on your business premises.

 The Dangers of Mice or Rats in a Commercial Setting

 Rodents can cause dangers in a commercial setting that can threaten the safety and welfare of workers and patrons.
 There are two primary ways in which rodents can create hazards for clients or customers of a business: